CONTRAST: Continual Multi-source Adaptation to Dynamic Distributions: Conclusions

-We propose a novel Test Time Adaptation algorithm, called \shortname, that effectively combines multiple source models during testing to achieve a test accuracy that is at least as good as the best individual source model.
-In addition, the design of \shortname \ offers the added benefit of naturally preventing the issue of catastrophic forgetting.
+We propose a novel framework called \shortname, that effectively combines multiple source models during test time with small batches of streaming data and without access to the source data.
+It achieves a test accuracy that is at least as good as the best individual source model.
+In addition, the design of \shortname{} offers the added benefit of naturally preventing the issue of catastrophic forgetting.
 To validate the effectiveness of our algorithm, we conduct experiments on a diverse range of benchmark datasets for classification and semantic segmentation tasks.
-We demonstrate that \shortname can be integrated with a variety of single-source methods.
-Along these lines, there are several promising future directions to consider.
-For example, while we currently compute weights for all available sources, it may be worthwhile to investigate if there exists an optimal subset of sources that, when properly weighted, can provide a more optimal solution.
+We also demonstrate that \shortname{} can be integrated with a variety of single-source methods.
+Theoretical analysis of the performance of \shortname{} is also provided.